philippmuench/hmmvis/README.md

 Just a simple tool to check if some HMM profiles are present in a bunch of fasta files.
+You can put input fasta files into subfolders to visualize groups in the heatmap.

 # usuage